Effective Snoring Solutions

 When you sleep, the tissues in your throat relax.
-When air flows past these relaxed tissues, it causes an auditory vibration– snoring.
-Luckily, Dr. Clinton offers an oral appliance so you and your sleeping partner can get the rest you deserve.
+When air flows past these relaxed tissues, it causes an auditory vibration — also known as snoring.
+Dr. Clinton offers custom oral appliances so you and your sleeping partner can get the rest you deserve.

 Are there any natural ways to treat snoring?

-There are a variety of ways you can treat snoring naturally, including:
+There are a variety of ways you can naturally treat snoring, including:

 - Sleep on your side